-- Polarity has been established in the installation of the generator(s), therefore the polarity lights will not function in this mode. - In addition to servicing the fuel filters attached to the generator(s), the filters/separators (located near the fuel line valves) should be serviced as described in the manufacturer's manual. - The coolant mixture installed at the factory consists of equal parts of water and antifreeze (Ethylene Glycol). - Check the generator's seawater strainer for leaks and/or debris before each use.
+- Polarity has been established in the installation of the generator, therefore the polarity lights will not function in this mode. - Fuel to run the main generator is supplied from the port fuel tank. - In addition to servicing the filters attached to the generator, the filters/separators (located near the fuel line valves) should be serviced as described in the manufacturer's manual. - The coolant mixture installed at the factory consists of equal parts of water and antifreeze (Ethylene Glycol). - The coolant bottle for the generator is located inside the port generator compartment hatch. - Check the generator's seawater strainer for leaks and/or debris before each use. - Oil pressure, water temperature, and voltage gauges are provided on the generator control panel, inside the AC/DC cabinet on the port side of the salon.
+These gauges monitor the engine functions of your generator.